15 TV Shows That Lost Their Stars

 Cheers, Shelley Long

 Despite the fact that Cheers was one of the most highly rated (and highly awarded) sitcoms on television, Shelley Long had aspirations of movie stardom.
 That meant leaving the series—and her character, Diane Chambers—behind.
 Long was replaced by Kirstie Alley, who got to be the new love interest for Ted Danson's Sam Malone.
 In the series finale, Sam and Diane finally reunited, only to realize they didn't belong together after all.
-And if you're in the mood to laugh, check out these 17 Underappreciated TV Comedies That Are Available to Stream Right Now.

 House of Cards, Kevin Spacey